TogAr2/MinestomPvP/README.md

 After you've initialized the extension, you can get an `EventNode` with all PvP related events listening using `PvpExtension.events()`.
 By adding this node as a child to any other node, you enable pvp in that scope.

-Separated features of this extension are also available as static methods in `PvpExtension`.

 Example (adds PvP to the global event handler, so everywhere):
 ```java
 PvpExtension.init();
 MinecraftServer.getGlobalEventHandler().addChild(PvpExtension.events());
 ```

+You can customize which features of this extension you want to enable or disable by using `PvPConfig`.
+Obtain a builder by using `PvPConfig.builder()`.
+It has everything disabled by default.
+You can add custom settings to it by using the methods of the builder.
+If you want to use the default settings with some changes, you can use `PvPConfigBuilder.defaultOptions()` or `PvPConfigBuilder.legacyOptions()` for the legacy equivalent, and apply your changes afterwards.
+To create an `EventNode` from your config builder, use `PvPConfigBuilder.build().createNode()`.

 The rest of this readme assumes you are using the extension as a library.

 ### Legacy PvP

-You can get the `EventNode` for legacy PvP using `PvpExtension.legacyEvents()`.
+You can get the `EventNode` for legacy PvP using `PvpExtension.legacyEvents()`, and adjust its settings by using the method described above.
-**Do not combine it with any non-legacy node, as this will cause issues.**

 To disable attack cooldown for a player and set their attack damage to the legacy value, use `PvpExtension.setLegacyAttack(player, true)`.
 To enable the cooldown again and set the attack damage to the new value, use `false` instead of `true`.